-Canyoneering in Utah
+Canyoneering In Utah

 The best way to experience the diverse landscapes of Utah is by hiking through them.
 Utah has some very remote areas that are accessible only to serious canyoneers that often require a guide.

 A stunning and unique out-and-back canyon located in Grand Staircase-Escalante National Monument.
 Hike through the narrow slot to find the beautiful pink and white striped pattern along the sides of the canyon walls.
+Be prepared for standing water, which varies from inches to feet deep and can feel pretty bitter during the colder months.
+Larger packs (and people) might be difficult to wiggle through the tight slot.

 Located near Goblin Valley, Little Wild Horse is a popular hiking spot for families and youth groups.
 The main attraction is a long stretch of "narrows," where the canyon walls are so close you have to turn sideways to get through.
 The rock walls are sculpted and very beautiful.

 The Narrows is the most popular hike in Zion National Park, and one of the world's best slot canyon hikes.
 It is pure fun and can be tailored to suit any ability level.
 The trail is basically the Virgin River.
 The canyon is so narrow, the river covers the bottom in many spots, which means you have to wade or swim to proceed.
+Waders and neoprene socks will help you focus on the scenery, instead of your toes, in the colder months.
+If a twisted ankle would interfere with your evening plans, wear sturdy shoes and carry a big stick (or trekking poles) for handling the slick rocks and uneven ground.

 Pine Creek | Zion National Park